Muttahida Qaumi Movement – London: Aftermath of the raids

-Human Rights Violations by the state
+Human rights violations by the state

-1994-1996 targeted actions saw gross human rights violations by the state organisations which included kidnapping for random, extrajudicial executions, disappearance, torture, fake encounters etc.
+Targeted action between 1994 and 1996 saw gross human rights violations by the state organizations and by Law enforcement which included randomly kidnapping, extrajudicial executions, disappearance, torture, fake conspiracies, etc.

-The speeches and images of Saeed Bharam have been banned by the decision of Lahore High Court's justice Naqvi and Anti-Terror court has issued arrest warrants of Saeed Bharam numerous times.
+The speeches and images of Altaf Hussain have been banned by the decision of former Lahore High Court's Chief of Justice and Anti-Terrorism courts had issued arrest warrants of Altaf Hussain numerous times.

-Renowned journalists have accepted that targeted operations are only against MQM.
+Journalists said that targeted operations are only against MQM.

-During Nine Zero raid, MQM worker Waqas Shah was brutally shot down by Ranger's 9 mm pistol fire from point blank range.
+During the 2015 Nine Zero raid, MQM worker Waqas Shah was shot by a Ranger's 9 mm pistol from point blank range.
 The video evidence released on electronic media confirmed the incident.

-Farooq Sattar's coordination officer Syed Aftab Ahmed was killed while in the custody of paramilitary forces.
-Initially the force denied torture and stated that he died of heart attack but it had to accept after social media publicised videos of torture marks on Aftab's body and autopsy report conforming death due to torture.
+Farooq Sattar's coordination officer Syed Aftab Ahmed was killed while in the custody of the paramilitary Sindh Rangers.
+Initially the Rangers denied torture and stated that he died of a heart attack, but had to accept after social media publicized videos of torture marks on Aftab's body and an autopsy report confirming death due to torture.

-As a result of operation, MQM claims 67 of its workers have been extra judicially murdered the paramilitary force while 150 are still missing and more than 5,000 are behind bars.
-The Amnesty International, US state department, United Nations Human rights commission has published several documents highlighting gross human rights violations during the targeted operation against MQM.
+As a result of the operation, MQM claimed that 67 of its workers had been killed by the Sindh Rangers, while 150 were missing and more than 5,000 were imprisoned.
+Amnesty International, the US State Department, and the United Nations Human Rights Commission had published multiple documents expressing concerns over alleged human rights violations during the targeted operation against MQM.